-- The incentive amount submitted in the Incentive Claim documentation differs from that of the onsite inspection incentive results by more than 10 percent in either direction (+/-) - Three (3) Infractions as defined in Section 4.7.6, Issuance of Infractions - Re-inspections (due to contested results) find that adjustments have been made since the initial inspection to make the system match the original submission - Re-inspections (due to contested result) find the same results as the original inspection - System is found non-operational at the time of inspection due to equipment failure - Installation of PV modules, inverters and/or performance meters not on the CEC's list of eligible equipment or otherwise ineligible for incentives - Failure to disclose the contractor (name and license number) performing work on the installation contract.
-This includes any subcontractors. - Failure to notify the SOMAH PA of a system addition of any size after an incentive has been issued.
+- The incentive amount submitted in the Incentive Claim documentation differs from that of the onsite-final inspection incentive results by more than 10% in either direction (+/-) - Three (3) Infractions as defined in Section 4.9.1, Issuance of Infractions - Re-inspections (due to contested results) find that adjustments have been made since the initial inspection to make the system match the original submission - Re-inspections (due to contested result) find the same results as the original inspection - System is found non-operational at the time of inspection due to equipment failure - Installation of PV modules, inverters and/or performance meters not on the CEC's list of eligible equipment or otherwise ineligible for incentives - Failure to disclose the contractor (name and license number) performing work on the installation contract.
+This includes any subcontractors.